Nebula-Block-Data/docs/Get_Started/Manage_Accounts.md

 It is recommended once you create and activate your account to fill out as much information about yourself for the best experience of using our platform.
-To update your account information, go to the [Account](https://nebulablock.com/profile) tab in the [customer portal](https://nebulablock.com/home) and click "Edit Profile"
+To update your account information, go to the [Account](https://nebulablock.com/profile) tab in the [customer portal](https://nebulablock.com/home) and click "Edit Profile".

 ## Reset Password